mattzipan/daily-dev-tips/src/pages/posts/creating-a-sidebar-layout-in-nextjs-with-tailwind.md

 ];
 ```

-Now inside our aside, we can loop over these elements and add a link for them.
+Inside our aside element, we can loop over these elements and add the href link to each page.

 ```html
 <aside className='bg-fuchsia-100 w-full md:w-60'>